-A further significant accomplishment during the quarter ended June 30, 2016, is the June 2016 addition to our management team of Mark A. Smith, MD, Ph.D., as our Chief Medical Officer.
-Dr. Smith has over 20 years of pharmaceutical industry experience CNS drug development.
+In addition to bolstering our Clinical and Regulatory Advisory Board with the appointment of Dr. Maurizio Fava as Chairman and the addition of members Dr. Sanjay Matthew and Dr. Thomas Laughren, all pre-eminent opinion leaders in the field of depression, and the addition of veteran healthcare executive Jerry Gin, Ph.D., MBA to our Board of Directors, we enhanced our management team with the addition of Mark A. Smith, MD, Ph.D., as our Chief Medical Officer in June 2016.
+Dr. Smith has over 20 years of pharmaceutical industry and CNS drug development experience.
 He has been a successful project leader in both drug discovery and development on projects resulting in approximately 20 investigational new drugs (INDs).
 Dr. Smith has directed clinical trials examining depression, bipolar disorder, anxiety, schizophrenia, Alzheimer's disease, ADHD and agitation in Phase 1 through Phase 2b.
 In addition, Dr. Smith has vast knowledge and expertise in translational neuroscience, clinical trial design and regulatory interactions.
+Further, in September 2016, we appointed Mark A. McPartland as our Vice President of Corporate Development.
+Mr. McPartland has over 20 years of experience in corporate development, capital markets, corporate communications and management consulting for companies at varying stage of their corporate evolution, including early- and mid-stage biopharmaceutical companies.
+Mr. McPartland is primarily concentrating his efforts in expanding awareness of VistaGen across a range of investors, researchers, patients, clinicians and potential partners.